 You can ask us for the information used to make this decision.

 In the middle of treatment?
-If you have been getting this service and we have stopped providing it, you, your provider or your authorized representative, with your written permission, can ask us to continue it.
+If you have been getting this service and we have stopped providing it, you or your authorized representative, with your written permission, can ask us to continue it.

 You need to ask for this within 10 days of the date of this letter or by the date this decision is effective, whichever is later.